-Now, for this second month; what you will want to do in the first week is to just go over each one of your dog’s tooth with the canine finger brush as well as a bit of water.
-Then, as you progress with this process from week to week, start using more and more of a good quality dog’s tooth paste.
+Now, for this second month; what you will want to do in the first week is to just go over each one of your dog’s teeth with the canine finger brush as well as a bit of water.
+Then, as you progress with this process from week to week, start using more and more good quality dog toothpaste.

 The 2nd Month

 Now that your Rat Terrier has learned the whole process of teeth brushing, you will want to continue with the daily “Time For Teeth Brushing” process.
-Your dog should have gotten accustomed to the idea and feeling of brushing teeth and is should be used to the tooth paste’s flavor.
+Your dog should have gotten accustomed to the idea and feeling of brushing teeth and it should be used to the toothpaste’s flavor.
 Now, it is time to introduce the normal regular size dog toothbrush.